Pontiac Firebird (third generation): 1982

 The Firebird came standard with 14-inch steel wheels, with several wheel options available unique to the base model.
 14-inch turbo cast aluminum wheels were standard on the S/E and Trans Am models and featured smooth plastic hubcaps with a Pontiac "Arrowhead" in the center.
 The WS6 performance package option, available on the S/E and Trans Am, included 4-wheel disc brakes, P215/65R15 Goodyear Eagle GT radials with 15-inch cast aluminum wheels, stiffer springs, thicker 32 mm front & 21 mm rear sway bars, a 12.7:1 quick-ratio steering box, and limited-slip rear differential.
 Also available was the WS7 option, which was the same as RPO WS6, but utilized rear drum brake.
 This option was created due to a shortage of rear disc brake components.

-The Firebird S/E was Pontiac's attempt to lure buyers interested in more luxury features; it could be had with the basic fuel saving "Iron Duke" I-4 drivetrain, but offered more options.
+The Firebird S/E was Pontiac's attempt to lure buyers interested in more luxury features; it could be had with the basic fuel saving "Iron Duke" I-4 drivetrain, but offered many more Standard Features than a base Firebird, such as a rear wiper, locking gas door, locking rear cargo floor hatch, rear cargo privacy shade, power windows & locks, Deluxe Interior w/ Viscount bucket seats, Tilt Column, Cruise Control.
 Even the Trans Am's WS6 suspension was available on the S/E. It was delineated from the base Firebird model by "S/E" script on the sail panels, in place of the standard Firebird decals, and the Trans Am's dark tinted tail lights.
-The interior featured color-coded plastics to match the exterior/interior paint scheme.
-On S/E models equipped with the 14-inch or 15-inch "Turbocast" rims, with "Bowling Ball" hubcaps were color-coded to match the car's exterior paint.
+The interior featured color-coded plastics & material to match the exterior/interior paint scheme.
+On S/E models equipped with the 14-inch or 15-inch "Turbocast" rims, "Bowling Ball" hubcaps were color-coded to match the car's exterior paint.